Urban green space: Aesthetic

-The aesthetic value of urban open spaces is self-evident.
-People enjoy viewing nature, especially when it is otherwise extensively deprived, as is the case in urban environments.
+Urban spaces also hold a certain aesthetic value.
+People enjoy viewing nature, especially when it is otherwise scarce, as is the case in urban environments.
 Therefore, open space offers the value of "substituting gray infrastructure."
-One researcher states how attractive neighborhoods contribute to positive attitudes and social norms that encourage walking and community values.
-Properties near urban open space tend to have a higher value.
+One researcher notes how attractive neighborhoods contribute to positive attitudes and social norms that encourage walking and community values.
+Properties near urban open spaces tend to have a higher value.
 One study was able to demonstrate that, "a pleasant view can lead to a considerable increase in house price, particularly if the house overlooks water (8–10%) or open space (6–12%)."
 Certain benefits may be derived from exposure to virtual versions of the natural environment, too.
 For example, people who were shown pictures of scenic, natural environments had increased brain activity in the region associated with recalling happy memories, compared to people that were shown pictures of urban landscapes.

 Impact on health

-The World Health Organization considers urban green spaces as important to human health.
-These areas have a positive impact on mental and physical health.
+The World Health Organization considers urban green spaces as important to human mental and physical health.
 Urban open spaces often include trees or other shrubbery that contribute to moderating temperatures and decreasing air pollution.
 Perceived general health is higher in populations with a higher percentage of green space in their environments.
-Urban open space access has also been directly related to reductions in the prevalence and severity of chronic diseases resulting from sedentary lifestyles, to improvements in mental well-being, and to reductions in population-wide health impacts from climate change.
+Urban open space access has also been directly related to reductions in the prevalence and severity of chronic diseases resulting from sedentary lifestyles, improvements in mental well-being, reduction in gun violence, and reductions in population-wide health impacts from climate change.

-Reductions in Chronic Disease Rates
+Mechanism of urban open space health effects

+Access to urban open space encourages physical activity and reduces ambient air pollution, heat, traffic noise, and emissions.
+All are factors which contribute to the risks of chronic disease and mental illness.
+Individuals and families who lived closer to 'formal' parks or open space were more likely to achieve recommended amounts of physical activity.
+Urban open space has also been attributed to providing cleaner air quality, thus reducing rates of chronic respiratory diseases among the surrounding population.
+Urban open space can provide venues for outdoor physical activity which can increase lung function and be a protective factor against respiratory disease.
+These spaces also offer exposure to nature, which has been proven to boost the immune system by introducing microorganisms to the human body through contact with soil, turf, or forest floor.